 For accounting purposes, selected capitalised assets (land and buildings, art collection, Library collection) undergo regular valuation or re-valuation, in accordance with Accounting Standards AASB116 (property, plant and equipment) and AASB13 (fair value).
 The processes are determined and coordinated by the Chief Financial Officer.
 More information is available in the University's annual Financial Statements.

 1.4.
 Capitalised asset adjustments, changes and transfers

-Responsibility: Faculty and division finance managers, or their delegates
+Responsibility: Faculty Finance and Planning Manager and Division Support Manager, or their delegates

 Timeline: Within 20 working days of change